sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 ## Citizen

-- Mix of old and new..
-- Current portals and accounts
-- OneGC
-- API Store
+- Number of services that require users to submit, or print, PDFs should be reduced by half
+- Centralized login for all ESDC services
+- Application processes should be simple and guided.
+Pages will scrollable instructions outlining details of the application process are a relic of the past.
-- Pan-Canadian Trust Framework
+- Pan-Canadian Trust Framework (TODO: How does this impact the citizen?)
-- Some benefits integrated with 3rd parties

-## Businesses

-- Able to find and integrate with 50% of ESDC services
+- Some services (TODO: which?) are accessible using services I am already familiar with (Ex: My Bank)

-## Non-profits
+## Private Sector

-- Able to find and integrate with 50% of ESDC services
+- Small businesses should start to innovate using ESDC data sets published through the Open API Store

 ## IITB-ESDC